project-ncl/sourceclear-invoker/README.md

                      [-p=<processor>] [-t=<threshold>] [COMMAND]
 Wrap SourceClear and invoke it.
       --email-address=<emailAddress>
                          Email address to notify.
 Domain portion will be used as FROM address
       --email-server=<emailServer>
-                        SMTP Server to use to send notification email -c, --cpe=<product>   CPE (Product) Name
+                         SMTP Server to use to send notification email -c, --cpe=<product>    CPE (Product) Name --package=<subpackage> CPE Subpackage Name
   -d, --debug            Enable debug.
   -e, --exception        Throw exception on vulnerabilities found.
   -h, --help             Show this help message and exit.
   -p, --processor=<processor>
                          Processor to use to analyse SourceClear results.
 Default is 'cvss'
   -t, --threshold=<threshold>
                          Threshold on which exception is thrown.
 Only used with CVSS Processor
   -V, --version          Print version information and exit.

 Usage: SrcClrWrapper scm [-dehV] [--ref=REF] --url=URL [-t=<threshold>]